Z-Js-Framework/z-js/README.md

 </html>
 ```

-Now, let's have a look at a z js component, a simple re-usable button component, it can be found in `example/components/button.js` and here is how it's implemented,
+Now, let's have a look at a Z Js component, a simple re-usable button component.
+It can be found in `example/components/button.js` and here is how it's implemented.

 > ✅ Components